What is Research Misconduct?

 - Plagiarism is the appropriation (using) of another person’s ideas, processes, results or words without giving appropriate credit.

-Honest error, differences of opinion, and authorship/credit disputes do not constitute research misconduct.
+An honest error, differences of opinion, and authorship/credit disputes do not constitute research misconduct.

 Research Integrity Officer (RIO): the individual responsible for oversight of research misconduct at the University.